GiulioPettenuzzo/BettyPower/README.md

 Betty Power
 =========

-this application will be the sport soccer results
+This application will be Shazam of the sport soccer results